awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-tasks.md

 ------

-1. The system returns information similar to the following:
+1. The system returns information similar to the following\.

    ```
    {